 A Higher Minimum Wage Is Not Doing The Bad Things Critics Said It Would Do

-Data from Seattle is proving that higher wages aren’t reducing the number of jobs and that paying workers fairly could save companies money and the headache of recruiting efforts.

-The city of Seattle is in the process of gradually phasing in a $15-per-hour minimum wage: It has now reached $13 for workers at large companies and will move up to $15 in 2021 for all workers.
+The city of Seattle is in the process of gradually phasing in a $15-per-hour minimum wage: It has now reached $13 for workers at large companies ($15 if you they work less than 40 hours a week) and will move up to $15 in 2021 for all workers.
 As the wage rises, the city is providing a lot of data on the effects of the policy, and that data is continually proving helpful to activists as they work to raise the wage in other cities, states, and nationally (and embarrassing to the economists who sounded alarm bells about how damaging a living wage would be for the city).

 One common critique of higher minimum wages is that they also raise the cost of living.
 But last year, an initial study from the University of Washington found that retailers, despite having to pay their workers more, weren’t raising prices.
 Another is that higher pay will lead to fewer shifts and fewer jobs.
 And while those same UW researchers are analyzing the data, other researchers at UC Berkeley’s Institute for Research on Labor and Employment (IRLE) used an innovative model to prove that the city’s increased minimum wage has had no negative effect on job availability.

-Note: UPDATE: A second study, published the next day, finds that while jobs haven’t been lost, some workers are working fewer hours, though other researchers have questioned the findings.
-Correction: This article previously stated that workers at large companies in Seattle currently make $13/hour.
-That is true, though if they work less than 40 hours a week, they are required to make $15.